Master’s Thesis Guidelines for Music and Technology

 Purpose

-These guidelines serve as a reference for planning, organizing, and executing a master’s thesis in the Music and Technology study program at the University of the Arts Helsinki.
+These guidelines serve as a reference for planning, organizing, and executing a master’s thesis in the Music Technology Study Program at Uniarts Helsinki’s Sibelius Academy.
 They are designed to encourage adherence to the highest academic standards in all aspects of thesis work and to foster thorough and reflective scholarly work.

 Document created by Alejandro Olarte February 15, 2024.